Volkswagen Passat: B1 (Type 32; 1973)

-The range received a facelift in 1977 (launched 1978 outside Europe) with revised interior and revised exterior with repositioned indicators and depending on model, either four round or two rectangular headlights.
+The range received a facelift in 1977 (launched 1978 outside Europe) with revised interior and revised exterior with repositioned indicators and depending on model, either four round or two rectangular headlamps.

 In North America, the car was marketed as the Volkswagen Dasher.
-The three-door hatchback, four-door sedan, and a station wagon model launched in North America for and during the 1974 model year.
-Sole available engine was a carburetted 1.5-litre inline-four developing 75 hp (or 70 hp in 1975), supplanted from model year 1976 by a Bosch fuel-injected 1.6-litre four 78 hp.
-North American cars were equipped with single DOT standard headlights.
+The three-door hatchback, four-door saloon, and an estate model launched in North America for and during the 1974 model year.
+The sole available engine was a carburetted 1.5-litre inline-four developing 75 hp (or 70 hp in 1975), supplanted from model year 1976 by a Bosch fuel-injected 1.6-litre four 78 hp.
+North American cars were equipped with single DOT standard headlamps.

-In 1978, the Dasher received a facelift along the lines of the European Passat, with quad sealed beam headlights and big polyurethane covered bumpers.
+In 1978, the Dasher received a facelift along the lines of the European Passat, with quad sealed beam headlamps and big polyurethane covered bumpers.
 The trim was also upgraded and the ride softened.
 1979 saw the introduction of the 1.5-litre diesel engine, which produced just 48 PS in the 1130 kg car.
-0–100 km/h time for the Diesel was 19.4 seconds, 6.2 seconds slower than the petrol (petrol) engine.
+0–100 km/h time for the Diesel was 19.4 seconds, 6.2 seconds slower than the petrol engine.
 All petrol engines were dropped for North America in 1981, in preparation for the next generation.

 In Brazil, the Passat B1 was produced from June 1974 until 1988.
 Since the Audi 80 was not marketed in Brazil, the Passat received the Audi's different front-end treatment after a facelift for 1979.
-Originally with a 1.5-litre engine, during its long life cycle many improvements from the B2 platform were later introduced, like its 1.6 and 1.8-litre engines, a Brazil-specific face-lift in 1985, and a five-speed gearbox.
+Originally with a 1.5-litre engine, during its long life cycle many improvements from the B2 platform were later introduced, like its 1.6 and 1.8-litre engines, a Brazil-specific facelift in 1985, and a five-speed gearbox.
 A sports version, named Passat TS 1.6 and later Passat GTS 1.8 Pointer was also introduced.